GoogleCloudDataproc/spark-bigquery-connector/README.md

 ### I have very few partitions

-You can manually set the number of partitions with the `parallelism` property.
+You can manually set the number of partitions with the `maxParallelism` property.
 BigQuery may provide fewer partitions than you ask for.
 See [Configuring Partitioning](#configuring-partitioning).

 You can also always repartition after reading in Spark.